paraspell/xcm-tools/README.md

 - Run updatePallets script using `pnpm updatePallets`

-- Run coverage tests usign `pnpm test`
+- Run coverage tests using `pnpm test`

 - Run all tests using `pnpm runAll`